park-m/open-source-developer-portal/app/resources/sandbox-console.md

 <a href="https://sandbox-uat.dwolla.com" target="_blank" class="btn secondary large">Access the Sandbox Console</a>

 ### Access API Console vs. Transfer Console
 Depending on how you interact with test users, you will access the interface specific to your integration type, either the Access API Console (using Sandbox Dashboard) or Transfer Console.
 As a developer, determine if you intend to manage the entire end-user experience (Access API) or if you want to leverage the Dwolla co-branded user experience and associated Dwolla account (Transfer).
-Read our [Account Types guide](https://developers.dwolla.com/resources/account-types.html) for more information on the differences between Access API Customers and traditional Dwolla accounts (Transfer accounts). **Note:** The Access API is a premium solution and you will need to work directly with Sales prior to activating in production.
+Read our [Account Types guide](https://developers.dwolla.com/resources/account-types.html) for more information on the differences between Access API Customers and Transfer accounts. **Note:** The Access API is a premium solution and you will need to work directly with Sales prior to activating in production.
 For more information about the Access API, please [contact sales](https://www.dwolla.com/contact).

 ![Screenshot of sandbox home](/images/sandbox-console-home.png "Sandbox Console home screen")